deusdat/waller/README.md

 This project assumes that you are familiar with the basics of ragtime.
 Please see https://github.com/weavejester/ragtime for details.

+From the time of this README update, waller targets the 0.4.0 family over the 0.3.0 family.
+If you need the older version, use tag 0.6.0.
+That tag is no longer supported.

 ### EDN Based Migration Snippets

 At the center of the migration scheme is the migration DSL.
 It has the following